Ithaca in Greece is a place where myth meets rugged beauty. A Greek island that embodies the symbolic. Here's the best things to do in Ithaca Greece.

 The houses in Vathi are built in the traditional Ionian way, and most of them are colourful and have tiled roofs.
 They slightly reminded us of Nafplio, though they are built all around the bay.

 The little island in the middle of the bay is called Lazareto.
 It has been used as a quarantine area and as a prison over the years, and today it hosts the little church of Sotiras.

-In Vathy, you can visit the archaeological and ethnographical museum, as well as the main cathedral.
+In the capital Vathy, you can visit the archaeological and ethnographical museum, as well as the main cathedral.
 It is said that one of the first works of El Greco, the famous painter, can be found here.